Audit, Structural and cohesion funds/ESIF

 Programme

-09.00Opening of the seminar: Introduction to the programme, objectives and methodology
+09.00Opening of the course: Introduction to the programme, objectives and methodology

-Iwona Karwot, Senior Lecturer and Project Leader, EIPA
+Iwona Karwot, Senior Expert and Project Leader, EIPA

 Piotr Baczmanski, Policy Analyst at Unit C.1 Anti-Corruption, Anti-Fraud Strategy and Analysis (OLAF) – European Anti-Fraud Office, European Commission